-Although many of our sales colleagues have the above in mind, many unfortunately focus too much on the current customer situation.
-They get themselves into a dead-end street because the prospective customer immediately compares their offerings to the current supplier.
-Yes, there may be some differences here and there but none of these are convincing the customer to make a drastic change.
+Thinking like a buyer has opened the eyes of many successful salespersons.
+Instead of following the sales process steps “uncovering the buyer’s need”, they realize it is much more about the Buyer recognizing that a need exists and the services offered by the current supplier cannot satisfy that need.
+Unfortunately, other salespeople struggle with this concept.
+They focus too much on the existing customer situation and not on what a better future for the customer could look like.
+As a result, they get themselves into a dead-end street because the prospective customer immediately compares their offerings to the current supplier.
+Yes, there may be some differences here and there, but none convinces the customer to make a drastic change.
 The added value of change is not worthwhile.

-Through using you as a sparring partner they ask themselves: “Do I have the right suppliers lined up to achieve what we want to achieve next year”?
+Using you as a sparring partner, they ask themselves: “Do I have the right suppliers lined up to achieve what we want to achieve this year”?
 And that is exactly where you may be able to help!
-Try it, successful salespeople do this all the time.
+Be constantly curious about the crystal ball of your customers – and prospects.

 LIKE or share with others if you think this post was very useful.